 The dot character (full stop, Unicode 2E) can be used in node names with the single limitation that it cannot be the first character.
 You can create a user

 Assigning a template to a page

-All pages are based on Templates.
+All pages are based on Templating.
 The template assigned to a page is displayed in the Template column.
 The template determines what content is displayed and how.